 Larger pieces like the Ellensburg Bull, originally entitled The Cowboy, by northwest artist Rich Beyer and the artist’s Coyote sculpture loitering in front of the library exemplify Ellensburg’s dedication to art.

 An amazing home/art installation is a short walking distance from the Kittitas County Museum on First and Pearl Streets.
-Dick and Jane’s Spot, a private home of two artists, has their reflector art and the folk art works of over 40 Pacific Northwest artists on display in the yard.
+Dick and Jane’s Spot, a private home belonging to two artists, has reflector art and the folk artworks of over 40 Pacific Northwest artists on display in the yard.
 It’s a colorful, fanciful place and I’ll be writing a full article with photos in the coming month.
 It’s a must-see when in Ellensburg.

 Add in festivals and an annual jazz festival and you’ll soon be surprised by the cultural offerings of rural Ellensburg.